ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 * [IBM Cloud Developer Tools](https://github.com/IBM-Bluemix/ibm-cloud-developer-tools) - Script to install bx CLI and required plug-ins (Cloud Foundry and Cloud Functions)

 Additionally you will need the following software and accounts:

-* Java 8
+1. Java 8
-* Android Studio 2.3.3
+1. Android Studio 2.3.3
-* a Google Developer account to configure Firebase Cloud Messaging
+1. a Google Developer account to configure Firebase Cloud Messaging {: java}

-{: java}

-Additionally you will need the following software and accounts:
-* XCode
+1. XCode
-* an Apple Developer account to configure Apple Push Notification Service
+1. an Apple Developer account to configure Apple Push Notification Service {: swift}

-{: swift}

    In this tutorial, you will configure push notifications for the application.
 The tutorial assumes you have completed the basic Push Notifications tutorial for either [Android](./android-mobile-push-analytics.md) or [iOS](./ios-mobile-push-analytics.md) and you are familiar with the configuration of Firebase Cloud Messaging or Apple Push Notification Service.